isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-11-05-post-Second Reading Speech of the Online Safety (Relief and Accountability) Bill 2025.md

 90.&nbsp;But victims will still need to commence Court proceedings which may be costly and time-consuming.

 {:start="91"}
-91.&nbsp;So, we believe the Bill’s proposed End-User Identification measures offer an accessible option.&nbsp;
+91.&nbsp;So, we believe the Bill’s proposed End-User Identification measures offer an accessible option.

 <i>C. How the end-user identification measures will work</i>

 {:start="92"}
 92.&nbsp;To start with, Clause 49 empowers the OSC to obtain information and documents for the discharge of its functions.
 This includes identity information of an end-user which is in the possession of Platforms.
 This is akin to how law enforcement agencies are empowered to obtain such information for investigative purposes.
-Akin but not similar.&nbsp;
+Akin but not similar.

 {:start="93"}
 93.&nbsp;Second, Clause 52 empowers the OSC, where it reasonably suspects a user of committing an online harm, to require Prescribed Platforms to take reasonable steps to obtain specified information that may identify the user.
 This can take the form of the user’s name, or perhaps verified phone numbers or credit card information, which can then be used to make further inquiries with telcos or the banks.